hypre-space/hypredrive/interfaces/README.md

 The Python interface is in [`python/`](python/).
-It provides NumPy/SciPy input support, optional MPI usage through `mpi4py`, developer benchmarks, and experimental Linux/macOS MPI wheel artifacts.
+It provides NumPy/SciPy input support, optional MPI usage through `mpi4py`, developer benchmarks, and MPI wheel artifacts for Linux, macOS, and Windows.

 For source builds against an installed hypredrive: